libra2org/libra2-core/state-sync/README.md

 # State Synchronization (State Sync)

-State sync is a component that runs within each Aptos node and is responsible for synchronizing the node to the latest blockchain state.
+State sync is a component that runs within each Libra2 node and is responsible for synchronizing the node to the latest blockchain state.
 It is required by both validators and fullnodes to ensure that they do not fall behind the rest of the network.
 To achieve this, state sync identifies and fetches new